The gardener no-plan meal planning method developed over years out of the necessity to combine planning meals with using what grows in our garden.

 I was very encouraged by a young, enthusiastic blogger who also uses the no-plan approach to meal planning.
 If you need more encouragement to No-plan meal planning after reading this, head over and read her post.
 Well worth it.

-For me, I like to be flexible, spontaneous and creative.
+For me, it was helpful that I like to be flexible, spontaneous, and creative.
 There are so many options that I would want to make on Monday night, that a meal plan feels like a limitation.
 Plus sitting down and imagining what that day would look like and what I should cook is just to much to ask for, believe me, I have tried multiple times.
 And even the book Plan It, Don’t Panic: A Complete Meal Planning Resource didn’t turn me into a planner.

 Years ago my daughter made me a beautiful handmade menu planner.
 I love the look of it, but the planning part didn’t work till I came up with a simplified version to use the peace of art in my kitchen.
 You can read more about it here.